 GOOGLE_APPLICATION_CREDENTIALS which should equal the file path to your key.
-If you have trouble with getting set up, check out the Python SDK set up instructions.
+If you have trouble getting set up, check out the Python SDK set up instructions.

 Our script will need to be configured to work with our Google Cloud account, which we'll do in config.py.
 We need to configure the two GCP services we're utilizing in our script: Google Cloud Storage and Google BigQuery.

 A quick breakdown of what we're working with here:

 GCP_PROJECT_ID: The ID of your Google Cloud project (found basically anywhere, including the URL of your console).

 GCP_BUCKET_NAME: The name of a Google Cloud Storage bucket which will serve as the destination for our CSV upload.

 GCP_BIGQUERY_TABLE_ID: Desired table name of our Google BigQuery table.

 GCP_BIGQUERY_DATASET_ID: BigQuery dataset destination to store our table under.